xdoko01/pgRPG/README.md

 ### 2023-01-12 Initial implementation for usage of behavioral trees for AI logic
   - New component `BTree` created - analogous to `Brain` component
   - New processor `generate_command_from_btree_processor` created - analogous to `generate_command_from_brain_processor`
-  - New core package `pyrpg.core.btrees` created.
+  - New core package `pgrpg.core.btrees` created.
 Contains classes for individual btree nodes and functions
-  - Behavior tree in pyRPG implementation contains in the leaf behavior nodes actions and conditions represented by command name and command parameters as a strings/dict.
+  - Behavior tree in pgrpg implementation contains in the leaf behavior nodes actions and conditions represented by command name and command parameters as a strings/dict.
 The logic which behavior leaf node is selected is guided by the other parent nodes in the btree.
 The command is then passed to the command manager which changes it to function call and returns the result back to the behavior tree.

 ### 2022-11-20 Possibility to copy components from one entity to other entity within the definition in the scene file - EXPERIMENTAL
   - Similarly to creating the entity from template it is now possible to create new entity from existing entity by copying its component from existing entity.